 You're going to take this batter and fry it.
 I know, I know...frying isn't healthy/good for you/paleo.
 You're making peach fritters, you knew it wasn't a salad when you got started.
 Move on.

-So these next couple of photos have not-so-great artificial lighting, but I wanted you to see how much oil you need for these.
-It should be deep enough that it’s about halfway up the fritter while it’s frying.
+The oil in your pan should be deep enough that it's about halfway up the fritter while it's frying.

 This picture is of two batches - the one on the right is about ready to come out, the one on the left needs a few more minutes.
 When you start to see those edges of the peaches brown, you know they're almost ready to come out.

 Once they come out of the pan, drain them on a paper towel.
 They'll need a few minutes to cool before they can be served, so use those few minutes to whip up that powdered sugar and the Bourbon-Maple glaze.